ahungry/ahungry_heart/README.md

 This means you're free to:
 - Share/adapt/remix the material
 - but NOT for commercial purposes
-- and you must share-alike your derivatives under this came CC-BY-NC-SA-4.0 license
+- and you must share-alike your derivatives under this same CC-BY-NC-SA-4.0 license